shiva676466/DSA-Package/README.md

 # DSA Package ⚡

-A console-based **Data Structures & Algorithms Learning Platform** built in Python.
+A console-based **Data Structures & Algorithms Learning Platform** built in Python for students, beginners, and coding enthusiasts.

 This project helps users learn DSA through: